-- Obtain a weather briefing, get NOTAMS and File a Flight Plan with Nav Canada using Flight Watch cell number as emergency number, - Leave a copy of the Flight Plan and Passenger Manifest and other required information recorded on the reverse side of the Flight Plan, and Passenger signed Waiver prior to departure in the blue bin in the 99s Hangar by the whiteboard, - Send a photo of the Flight Plan and the Passenger Manifest to the Flight Watch, - Complete a Flight Sheet (eg Foreflight) and weight and balance and place in plane, - Turn on the SPOT, - Call Flight Watch when booking C-FLUG, and contact Flight Watch again at least 30 minutes prior to departure and upon arrival, including cancelled flights, - Use Check List Onboard C-FLUG, - Complete a Flight Log (sample available on FLUG's Pilots Corner or eg Foreflight), - Insert Flight Watch's name when booking FLUG on the calendar, - Once flight is completed, insert number of airtime hours flown for that booking on the online calendar, using Air Time. - Complete the C-FLUG Journey Logbook accurately (single line through error and re-write on next line), - Report all concerns immediately, including maintenance related concerns to Flight Watch. - Text a photo of whiteboard, complete signed journey log entry, and belly and leading edge of the aircraft to Chief Pilot, - Bring a list of Emergency Contacts with you in hard copy or digitally. - Review Emergency Procedures - Complete relevant report if C-FLUG is missing or has an incident.
+- Obtain a weather briefing, get NOTAMS and File a Flight Plan with Nav Canada using Flight Watch cell number as emergency number, - Leave a copy of the Flight Plan and Passenger Manifest and other required information recorded on the reverse side of the Flight Plan, and Passenger signed Waiver prior to departure in the blue bin in the 99s Hangar by the whiteboard, - Send a photo of the Flight Plan and the Passenger Manifest to the Flight Watch, - Complete a Flight Sheet (eg Foreflight) and weight and balance and place in plane, - Turn on the SPOT, Confirm it is working, bring spare lithium batteries if none in the aircraft, - Call Flight Watch when booking C-FLUG, and contact Flight Watch again at least 30 minutes prior to departure and upon arrival, including cancelled flights, - Use Check List Onboard C-FLUG, - Complete a Flight Log (sample available on FLUG's Pilots Corner or eg Foreflight), - Insert Flight Watch's name when booking FLUG on the calendar, - Once flight is completed, insert number of airtime hours flown for that booking on the online calendar, using Air Time. - Complete the C-FLUG Journey Logbook accurately (single line through error and re-write on next line), - Report all concerns immediately, including maintenance related concerns to Flight Watch. - Text a photo of whiteboard, complete signed journey log entry, and belly and leading edge of the aircraft to FLUG PIC WhatsApp and Chief Pilot, - Bring a list of Emergency Contacts with you in hard copy or digitally. - Review Emergency Procedures - Complete relevant report if C-FLUG is missing or has an incident.